Add to your Claude Code skills

 export ANTHROPIC_BASE_URL=https://your-anthropic-compatible-endpoint

-The station_data contains all information about a station instance.
-In this example, we will set up a standard research station with the circle packing (n=32) task:
+station_data contains all runtime state for a station instance.
+The following example initializes a standard research station with the circle packing (n=32) task:

 cp -r example/station_default station_data